calendar-integration-extension/Calendar-Integration-Extension/README.md

 ## Project Description

 This extension provides a handy interface to manage and view your Google Calendar events wherever you are in the Web.
+In addition, you can use the built-in Pomodoro timer to help you focus in your studies or in your work.

 ## Project Limitation